LibreVR/Revive/README.md

 The Vive controllers have been mapped a little bit differently to accommodate the different designs of the controllers.
 The touchpad functions both as buttons and as the thumbstick, you can switch between them using the `Application Menu` button.

 In Thumbstick Mode you move your finger across the touchpad to move the thumbstick and press down to press the thumbstick.
-In Button Mode the touchpad is divided into four diagonal area, each mapped to the buttons `A`, `B`, `X`, `Y` press down on the touchpad to press the buttons.
+In Button Mode the touchpad is divided into four diagonal areas, each mapped to the buttons `A`, `B`, `X`, `Y` press down on the touchpad to press the buttons.

 By default the left controller starts in Thumbstick Mode and the right controller starts in Button Mode.
 For most games you will not have to switch between these modes.